AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 ## Upload exported data to LiveRamp {#upload-to-liveramp}

 After your data was successfully exported to the [!DNL LiveRamp - SFTP] storage, you must upload the data to the [!DNL LiveRamp] platform.

-See the documentation on [getting your data into LiveRamp](https://docs.liveramp.com/connect/en/getting-your-data-into-liveramp.html) for more instructions.
+See the **Next Steps** section in the [getting your data into LiveRamp](https://docs.liveramp.com/connect/en/getting-your-data-into-liveramp.html) documentation for more instructions.

 ## Data usage and governance {#data-usage-governance}